 Texas Department of Transportation

-Urbanize Area--an area that contains a city of 50,000 or more population plus incorporate surrounding areas meeting size or density criteria as defined by the U.S. Census Bureau.
+An urbanized area is an area that contains a city of 50,000 or more population plus incorporates surrounding areas meeting size or density criteria as defined by the U.S. Census Bureau.

 United States Department of Transportation